Plants can soften your home’s decor and add a splash of color and a bit of earthiness.

 Just as faux plants eliminate the worry about lighting, they also eliminate the need to choose a plant that is regionally appropriate.
 Love evergreens but live in a tropical climate?
 No worries!
 Spend months of each year below freezing but love palms?
 Faux plants have you covered.

 The selection is vast and varied, and you can easily find a plant to fit your mood and style.
 “There are literally thousands and thousands of options and varieties to choose from when it comes to buying artificial plants,” Price says.
 “Five years ago, choices were limited and all fake plants seemed to look unrealistic and plasticky.
-Not to mention that most people associate them with their grandma’s house.

 “It seems most high street shops have cottoned on to the ever growing interiors market and have jumped on this bandwagon and you can now nip to a clothes shop or local supermarket and come away with a potted cactus”